orlandodiaz/veridigris/README.md

 ####Q. What is Veridigris?
 A. Veridigris is a project of mine to have a lightweight, practical, consistent, graphical workstation with a classical feel.
-Applications used for this setup are the following:
+Applications used for this setup are the following\:
 *   conkeror
 *   emacs
 *   pypanel(panel)